Background

 Nicholson Street

-We're proposing upgrades to Nicholson Street (between Barkly Street and Donald Street) to improve pedestrian safety and comfort by providing wider footpaths, more greenery, increased outdoor dining and improved lighting.
+We're proposing upgrades to Nicholson Street (between Barkly Street and Donald Street) to improve pedestrian safety and comfort.
+It will widen footpaths, provide more greenery, increase outdoor dining and improve lighting.

 There will be a reduction in car parking to support a safer pedestrian space and provide more outdoor dining along Nicholson Street.
-Exact numbers will be determined through the design process.
+Exact numbers will become known through the design process.

-We are inviting feedback from nearby residents and businesses on the proposed upgrades and any additional features they’d like to see.
+We're inviting feedback from nearby residents and businesses on the proposed upgrades and any additional features you'd like to see.

 The current condition and the proposed Concept Design for Nicholson Street are outlined below.